Get in on the Bose name with these great headphones

-Best Bose Headphones Android Central 2019
+Best Bose headphones Android Central 2021

-Bose is known not only for comfortable headphones, but for excellent sound quality, so getting a pair of Bose headphones might be worth the investment.
-Bose's Noise Canceling Headphones 700 are the company's most innovative headphone to date.
-They feature 11 different steps of active noise cancelation, great battery life with up to 20 hours on a single charge, USB-C, and solid sound quality.
+Bose is known not only for comfortable headphones, but for excellent sound quality, so getting a pair of the best Bose headphones might be worth the investment.
+Bose's Noise Canceling Headphones 700 are the company's most innovative option to date.
+They feature 11 different steps of active noise cancelation, great battery life with up to 20 hours on a single charge, USB-C charging, and solid sound quality.

-- Best Overall: Bose Noise Canceling Headphones 700
+- Best overall: Bose Noise Canceling Headphones 700 - Wireless Bluetooth

-- Best Value: Bose SoundSport Wireless
+- Best value: Bose SoundSport Wireless Earbuds - Black

-- Best Wearable: Bose Frames
+- Best wearable: Bose Frames - Audio Sunglasses

-Best Overall: Bose Noise Canceling Headphones 700
+Best overall: Bose Noise Canceling Headphones 700

-The Bose Noise Canceling Headphones 700 are the latest addition to the company's headphone lineup, but they're also, by far, its most innovative.
+The Bose Noise Canceling Headphones 700 aren't the newest headphones the company has to offer, but they're still, by far, the most innovative.

-The headlining feature of the Bose NCH 700s are their active noise cancelation (ANC) capabilities.
-The outgoing Bose QC35 IIs were solid at active noise cancelation, but were clearly showing their age.
-However, the NCH 700s now feature some of the best ANC available on the market today.
-With new ANC algorithms they're able to block out nearly all bass/low-end noise and a decent amount of midrange and treble.
+The headlining feature here are the NCH 700s' active noise-cancelation (ANC) capabilities.
+The outgoing Bose QC35 II had solid ANC but were clearly showing their age.
+However, the NCH 700 now feature some of the best ANC available on the market today.
+With new ANC algorithms, they're able to block out nearly all bass/low-end noise and a decent amount of midrange and treble.
 They also feature 11 steps of ANC, allowing you to choose how much (or how little) ANC you want or need.

 In terms of comfort, Bose is still the best in the business.
-The ear cups on the NCH 700s are super soft and extend deep with no issues in regards to fatigue or pain from the ear cups or the headband.
-Soundwise, Bose has refined the QC35 II's already great sound signature.
-They features an overall neutral sound signature throughout, reducing the boosted treble issue that was found in the QC35 IIs.
-Dynamic range is excellent, however, the soundstage is pretty mediocre compared to other over-ear headphones.
+The ear cups on the NCH 700 are super soft and extend deep with no issues regarding fatigue or pain from the ear cups or the headband.
+Soundwise, Bose has refined the QC35 IIs' already great sound signature.
+They feature an overall balanced sound signature throughout and are not all that different from the newer QC45.

-The NCH 700s feature USB-C for charging and up to 20 hours of battery life on a single charge.
-You're able to charge and listen at the same time.
-The NCH 700s also feature fast charging capability, giving you two hours of listening time with a 10-minute charge.
+The NCH 700 features USB-C for charging up to 20 hours of battery life on a single charge.
+You're also able to charge and listen at the same time.
+The NCH 700 are fast charging capable, giving you two hours of listening time with a 10-minute charge.

 Pros:

-- Sold, neutral sound
+- Solid, balanced sound

 - USB-C charging with fast charging